TikhonJelvis/TPL/README.md

 Haskell.
 Both can coerce non-list values into lists of just that value.
 That is, `1 : 2` is the same as `1 : [2]`.

+Booleans are supported, as is a Haskell-style if statement: `if
+<condition> then <consequent> else <alternate>`.
+However, this
+statement does not work with complicated expressions in any part of it.

+Currently dealing with more than one expression anywhere does not work very well either; this really needs to be fixed.

 More stuff should be along shortly.
 Hopefully.